Dialogue Trees and Logic

 Also, any node can be customized to have a different number of inputs and outputs, but the ones listed above are the most commonly used and available by default.

-Go to the Dialogues section and load the Aries - 01 - Aries Encounter dialogue and click each node to inspect the associated script.
-Feel free to experiment with editing and moving/linking nodes.
+Go to the Dialogues section and load a dialogue from your sample project.
+Click each node to inspect linked scripts and experiment with editing, moving, and reconnecting nodes.

 With the document locked for edits, select the first node, the green starting node, and add a few lines at the start: